 Look for ways to make your big day even more special with interactive food stations.
 Letting your guests get up and move around can go a long way.
 "Especially in summer, stations are a big deal for us, and they just keep getting more popular," says O’Connor.
 "We put together a lot of fun, interactive stations for weddings.
 The more interactive, the better."

 Graze a Little

-“There’s a big trend in grazing tables,” says O’Connor.
-“Taking a whole table and filling it with a variety of food has become so popular.”
-Select your favorite meats and cheeses, and pair them with nuts, melons, fruits, and more to create the perfect grazing table.
-Grazing tables give your guests the opportunity to nibble as the day goes on, without making them feel like they need to sit down for a full, heavy meal.
+"There’s a big trend in grazing tables," says O’Connor.
+"Taking a whole table and filling it with a variety of food has become so popular."
+Select your favorite meats and cheeses and pair them with nuts, melon, berries, and more to create the perfect grazing table.
+Grazing tables give your guests the opportunity to nibble as the day goes on without making them feel like they need to sit down for a full, heavy meal.

 Incorporate fresh flavors into your passed apps or stations, and consider greeting guests with something light as they come into the ceremony.
-“Summer always brings menus with fresh, seasonal food, incorporating more berries, melons, a lot of fresh herbs,” explains O’Connor.
-“Whatever is fresh in season at the time, we definitely use a lot of.”
+"Summer always brings menus with fresh, seasonal food, incorporating more berries, melons, and a lot of fresh herbs," explains O’Connor.
+"Whatever is fresh in season at the time, we definitely use a lot of it."

 Keep It Light

 “We tend to sell more fish during the summer for a light option.
 Or, for pasta, we’ll use a browned butter sauce instead of a heavy sauce,” says O’Connor.
 “People tend to want things very fresh and very light.”
 Keep bright, colorful foods at the forefront of your menu planning.
 Apps and entrées should be on the lighter side, so your guests don’t feel too full in the hot sun.